 American Sign Language (ASL) ASL is the recognized sign language of the Deaf Community in the United States of America.
 As is the case with standardized spoken, written, and signed languages worldwide, ASL conforms to linguistic principles (e.g., semantics, syntax, morphology, phonology, and pragmatics).
-The complex visual-spatial linguistic structure of ASL is distinct from English, a linear, sequential language based on auditory processes.
+ASL has complex visual-spatial linguistic structure which is distinct from English, which is linear, sequential language based on auditory processes.
 (National Association of the Deaf) ASL Interpreter A person trained in facilitating communication between a spoken language and American Sign Language (ASL).
-(National Association of the Deaf) Augmentative Augmentative and Alternative Communication (AAC) refers to any type and Alternative of communication that is not spoken language.
-These modes of Communication (AAC) communication are broken into two systems: unaided and aided.
-Unaided communication refers to any type of communication that can be produced by an individual without the assistance of a tool.
-Aided communication often overlaps with assistive technology because it refers to any communication that requires a tool to produce the communication.
-(American Speech-Language-Hearing Association)

-Certified Deaf Interpreter (CDI)

-A Certified Deaf Interpreter (CDI) is a Deaf or Hard of Hearing person whose native language is Sign Language.
-CDIs have firsthand knowledge and experience with deafness, the Deaf Community, and Deaf culture.
+(National Association of the Deaf) Augmentative and Alternative Communication (AAC) Augmentative and Alternative Communication (AAC) refers to any type of communication that is not spoken language.
+These modes of communication are broken into two systems: unaided and aided.
+Unaided Communication refers to any type of communication that can be produced by an individual without the assistance of a tool.
+Aided Communication often overlaps with assistive technology because it refers to any communication that requires a tool to produce the communication.
+(American Speech-Language-Hearing Association) Certified Deaf Interpreter (CDI) A Certified Deaf Interpreter (CDI) is a Deaf or Hard of Hearing person whose native language is Sign Language.
+CDIs have firsthand knowledge and experience with deafness, the Deaf Community, and Deaf Culture.
 CDIs may use props, drama, and visual gestural communication.
 A CDI serves as an equal member of the interpreting team along with a certified hearing interpreter or a certified interpreter.
 The CDI interprets the message from the deaf consumer (without using English syntax) to the hearing interpreter and the hearing interpreter then relays the message to the hearing consumer by putting the content into English.
 This infographic explains it further!

-CDIs are particularly useful when the communication mode used by the deaf consumer is unique, when they have minimal or limited communication skills, or when they use signs that a hearing interpreter may not be familiar with such as non-standard signs, "home" signs, international sign language, visual gestural communication, regional signs, etc.

-Holders of this certification are deaf or hard of hearing and have demonstrated knowledge and understanding of interpreting, deafness, the Deaf community, and Deaf culture.
+CDIs are particularly useful when the communication mode used by the deaf consumer is unique, when they have minimal or limited communication skills, or when they use signs that a hearing interpreter may not be familiar with such as non-standard signs, "home" signs, international sign language, visual gestural communication, regional signs, etc. Holders of this certification are deaf or Hard of Hearing and have demonstrated knowledge and understanding of interpreting, deafness, the Deaf community, and Deaf Culture.
 Holders have specialized training and/or experience in the use of gesture, mime, props, drawings, and other tools to enhance communication.
-Holders possess native or nearnative fluency in American Sign Language and are recommended for a broad range of assignments where an interpreter who is deaf or hardof-hearing would be beneficial.
+Holders possess native or near-native fluency in American Sign Language and are recommended for a broad range of assignments where an interpreter who is Deaf or Hard of Hearing would be beneficial.